What Type of Editor Do You Need for Your Book Project?

 You are in the midst of writing your book.
 You have gotten into the process, utilizing all your enthusiasm, will power, organization skills, and chutzpah to plow ahead, envisioning a book with your name on it.

-Maybe you11717359_s‘ve written 10, 50 or even 200 pages.
+Maybe you‘ve written 10, 50 or even 200 pages.
 You’re more or less proud of your effort so far, but you know that what you think is good versus what is publishable are two different things.
 You begin to wonder: “Maybe I should get an editor involved in helping me.”
 The question is: what type of editor do I need to get my manuscript to the finish line?
 You know you want to hire someone who is a professional in the field, a person whose years of know-how and expertise will transform your words into a high quality book that will dazzle your readers and build your professional reputation.
 This article is to help you understand the different types of editors and what role they can play in helping you.

 Developmental Editors (DE)